The Resurrection of the dead

 All this transmutation shall take place through the divine alchemy

-of "the Holy Spirit, the Lady and Giver of Life," Who, by me in my
+of "The Holy Spirit, the Lady and Giver of Life," Who, by me in my

 inmost being, "together with the Father and the Son is worshipped and